 “Western Europe: Many of our voters already think the French are sissies, so knocking down the Eiffel Tower would get applause.
 Germany: We could say that flattening Berlin had been indicated when President Dump refused to shake hands with Chancellor Muckle; also, Muckle has let in lots of refugees, and targeted bombing could get some of them.
 England: Hard to attack here after President’s hand-holding with Prime Minister Tiramisu Might.
 But could be presented – before BUK [Barely United Kingdom] elections – as necessary to stop communist Geoffrey Coldcut from coming to power.”

 UPDATE: President Dump moments ago tweeted a declaration of war and an invitation to meet in New York for a hamburger to North Korean dictator Kim Jung-il Jim.
-It is not clear how this will affect the demands for the appointment of a special prosecutor to look into possible Russian government links with the Trump campaign.
+It is not clear how this will affect the demands for the appointment of a special prosecutor to look into possible Russian government links with the Dump campaign.